Agent Identity

 workspaceQualifier | A non-default worktree or branch | super-refactor, main |

-harness | The execution backend | claude, codex |
+harness | Instance execution backend | claude, codex |

-node | The machine or host | mini, macbook |
+node | Instance machine or host | mini, macbook |

 The canonical form strings them together with dots:

-@<definitionId>[.<workspaceQualifier>][.profile:<profile>][.harness:<harness>][.node:<node>]In practice, most of these dimensions are omitted.
+@<definitionId>[.<workspaceQualifier>][.profile:<profile>][.harness:<harness>][.model:<model>][.node:<node>]In practice, most of these dimensions are omitted.
 You only include what is needed to resolve unambiguously.

 Examples